scroll top

 “The job market is changing rapidly right before our eyes,” says Recruiter.com CEO Evan Sohn, who has been featured in major news outlets like the Wall Street Journal and CNBC.
 “College degrees are not a necessity for every job out there.”

-The Recruiter.com Index for October 2021, which is a report that releases current hiring trends from talent acquisition professionals, found that 30% of the roles recruiters are working to fill, in fact, don’t require a degree.
+The Recruiter.com Index for September 2022,2 a report that releases current hiring trends from talent acquisition professionals, found that 22% of the roles recruiters are working to fill, in fact, don’t require a degree.

-Check out our list of 13 jobs that pay well without a degree:
+Check out our list of the highest-paying jobs without a degree:

 1. Bookkeeper